akshatsoni27/ResuRefine-AI/README.md

-# Run and deploy your AI Studio app
+# You can Run this locally on your own system

 This contains everything you need to run your app locally.